-The W-gauge boson condensation phenomenon has been extensively studied in the context of neutral many-particle electroweak theory with the purpose of possible cosmological applications \ci{LIN2}-\ci{KAP1990}.
+The W boson condensation phenomenon has been extensively studied in the context of neutral many-particle electroweak theory with the purpose of possible cosmological applications \ci{LIN2}-\ci{KAP1990}.
 In this paper we extend these studies introducing the case of a charged electroweak plasma.
-The W-gauge boson condensation for the ESM at high temperatures is induced by the inclusion of background external charges in the thermodynamical system.
-The results of this work could be interesting in charged electroweak plasmas obtained in future experiments.
-Specifically the W-gauge boson condensation worked in this paper differs from the one previously studied in the literature \ci{PEREZ1}-\ci{KAP1990} in the sense that it is induced but with external charge, instead of a fermion density.
+The W boson condensation for the ESM at high temperatures is induced by the inclusion of background external charges in the thermodynamical system.
+The results of this work will have interesting in the study of charged electroweak plasmas that will be obtained in future experiments.
+Specifically the W boson condensation worked in this paper differs from the one previously studied in the literature \ci{PEREZ1}-\ci{KAP1990} in the sense that it is induced but with an external charge instead of a fermion density.
 By this reason we do not include in the thermodynamic system the chemical potentials associated with the conserved leptonic and neutral weak currents.
 We only include a bosonic chemical potential $\mu$ associated with the conserved electromagnetic current of the ESM.
-We neutralize the thermal medium by the introduction of a external charge background which offsets the charge density of the scalar field, as was performed by Kapusta in \ci{KAP1981}.
+We neutralize the thermal medium by the introduction of an external charge background which offsets the charge density of the scalar field, as was performed by Kapusta in \ci{KAP1981}.
 Particularly we preserve the thermodynamic equilibrium of the system by the introduction of four background charges $j_\nu$, $j^1_\nu$, $j^2_\nu$ and $j^3_\nu$, which are associated with the four gauge bosons of the ESM \ci{KAP1981, KAPLIB, LIN1979}.
 The background charges $j^1_\nu$ and $j^2_\nu$ are associated with the $SU(2)_L$ gauge fields $A^1_\nu$ and $A^2_\nu$ respectively.
 It is possible to see that if the background charges $j^1_\nu$ and $j^2_\nu$ vanish, then the vacuum average values of the $A^1_\nu$ and $A^2_\nu$ fields vanish too, i. e. $\langle A^1_\nu\rangle_0=\langle A^2_\nu\rangle_0=0$.
-We note that the bosonic chemical potential that we consider here does not vanish for $T=T_c$, because our interest is focused in the coexistence of the electroweak broken phase and the Higgs condensated.
+We note that the bosonic chemical potential that we consider here does not vanish for $T=T_c$, because our interest is focused in the coexistence of the electroweak broken phase and the Higgs condensate.